feilstrecker/NFT_Generator_and_Uploader/Readme.md

 content about this code:
 https://youtu.be/hXEJH6G_hQ8

-contact me on twitter: @leozinker
+contact me on ig: @leodopython